ahmadsaadat/Python_Django/readme.md

 - ✅ Make django server do the Pagination, Searching and Filtering

 Having tried all three solutions, we found solution 3 the most feasible to stick to for this project

+# Going forward

+Going forward we believe that two changes need to take place to make this web app more robust

+- Data model: Remove the many to many relationship between product and tag and replace it with a join table to create a many to one, one to many relationship between product, tag, and join table.
+- Application: Make use of React or other front end technologies to offshore filtering and searching responsibilities to the client

 # Setting up locally